-92. This may be in the form of an A2F Advisor or a small team of A2F specialists, who will lead the design and implementation of all necessary A2F interventions in support of the AIP-PRISMA Program.
+94. Adequate expertise may be in the form of an A2F Advisor or a small team of A2F specialists, who will lead the design and implementation of all necessary A2F interventions in support of the AIP-PRISMA Program.
 This resource can be used to (a) respond to ad-hoc requests received in the pilot locations to assess financial service needs; (b) develop some capacity among AIP-PRISMA personnel (e.g. value chain managers, district facilitators) to respond to access to finance issues if and when they arise in the course of implementing the interventions during the pilot phase; (c) developing guidelines (to support AIP-PRISMA personnel in the long term); and (d) negotiating with other potential financial service providers.

-93. This expertise could either be established within the AIP-PRISMA program implementation unit or within the Ausaid Rural Development Team.
-Another option might be to have this expertise as a stand-alone mechanism - i.e. independent of and separate from the AIP-PRISMA program management unit.
-Some of the advantages and disadvantages of these approaches are outlined in the table below.
+95. This expertise could either be established within the AIP-PRISMA program implementation unit or within the AusAID Rural Development Team or as a stand-alone mechanism - i.e. independent of and separate from the AIP-PRISMA program management unit.
+Some of the advantages and disadvantages of these approaches are outlined in Table 3.